 When it comes to politics, our society is crazy with labels.
-But there are some significant problems with political labels.
-Everyone and their brother has some label they immediately attach to themselves to make a point.
+But there are some significant problems with certain political labels.
+Everyone has some label they immediately attach to themselves to make a point.
 You’re a “republican” or a “democrat”, a “liberal” or a “conservative”.
 But why?
 Do these labels really describe your core-centric philosophy on politics?

 Of course not.
 They are a tool to convey a general piece of information to another party.
-If you say you are conservative, that message will be read as your right on the political spectrum.
+If you say you are conservative, then that message will be read as you’re somewhere to the right on the political spectrum.
 But that doesn’t detail your actual beliefs, and any variations in the values of conservatism you may hold.

-Instead of actually addressing your core values and beliefs, you attach a label to try and summarize them.
+Instead of actually addressing your core values and beliefs, you attach a label to summarize them.

 However, these descriptions typically aren’t adequate.
 It’s unlikely you toe the party-line on every single issue, which means your values differ from the general branding.
 You may call yourself a libertarian, but have different views on immigration.
 Thus, you aren’t fully attached to that label.
 And by calling yourself that, it doesn’t convey that information correctly.